Ernest Dickerson

 Ernest Roscoe Dickerson (born June 25, 1951) is an American director, cinematographer, and screenwriter of film, television, and music videos.

 As a cinematographer, Dickerson is known for his frequent collaborations with Spike Lee ever since they were classmates at the Tisch School of the Arts and worked together on Lee's 1983 master's degree thesis student film, Joe's Bed-Stuy Barbershop: We Cut Heads, which ultimately won a Student Academy Award.
 Dickerson went on to shoot the Lee-directed films She's Gotta Have It (1986), School Daze (1988), Do the Right Thing (1989), Mo' Better Blues (1990), Jungle Fever (1991), and Malcolm X (1992).

 As a director, Dickerson is known for crime thriller and horror films such as Juice (1992), Demon Knight (1995), Bulletproof (1996), Bones (2001) and Never Die Alone (2004).
-He has also directed several episodes of acclaimed television series, including Once Upon a Time, The Wire, Dexter, The Walking Dead, and Godfather of Harlem.
+He has also directed several episodes of acclaimed television series, including Once Upon a Time, The Wire, Bosch, The Walking Dead, and Godfather of Harlem.

 Early life

 Dickerson, who is of African American heritage, was born in Newark, New Jersey.
-He studied architecture at Howard University, but also took a film class with Haile Gerima as he already was interested in movies.
+He graduated from Essex Catholic High School in 1969.
+Ernest studied architecture at Howard University, but also took a film class with Haile Gerima as he already was interested in movies.
 He later relocated to New York City to attend New York University's film program at the Tisch School of the Arts, where he met fellow student Spike Lee.
 His first feature film as director of photography was also Lee's first film, Joe's Bed-Stuy Barbershop: We Cut Heads (1983), filmed while both of them were still students.
 Lee kept Dickerson in mind and he returned to work on a few more films as Spike Lee's cinematographer.